About Patients’ action network (PAN)

 Are my elected officials on Twitter?

 More and more elected officials are taking to Twitter to engage with their constituents.
-Tweet Congress maintains an comprehensive, up-to-date list of all tweeting members of Congress.
+C-SPAN maintains an comprehensive list of all tweeting members of Congress.
 Keep us in the loop if you engage with Congress by using the #PAN hash tag.

 Social networking with the PAN